-If you wish to update your provisioning profile, see Annex A. That guide will show you how to update the provisioning profile to Apple’s newest default requirements.
+If you wish to update your provisioning profile, see the Annex at the end of this article.
+That guide will show you how to update the provisioning profile to Apple’s newest default requirements.

-1. Navigate to https://developer.apple.com/account and login with your credentials.
-Click on the “Certificates, Identifiers & Profiles” sections, and then on “Provisioning Profiles” section.
+- Navigate to https://developer.apple.com/account and log in with your credentials.
+Click on the 'Certificates, Identifiers & Profiles' sections, and then on 'Provisioning Profiles' section.

-4. Then click on the Continue button at the bottom.
+- Then click on the 'Continue' button at the bottom.

 From January 2016, DoubleDutch has upgraded to the newest iOS SDK.
 What this means for the Provisioning Profile is that it requires an extra service to be enabled by default; Associated Domains.
 The guide below will show you how to update your Provisioning Profile to the newest standard settings.